Georgetown Lake Homeowners Association

 The Lake

-The water surface elevation is much higher than normal for this time of year, based on 80 years’ worth of lake elevation data.
+The water surface elevation is approximately normal for this time of year, based on 80 years’ worth of lake elevation data.

 Elevation and Inputs